The Xometry app works best with JavaScript enabled!

 3D printing has proven useful in creating prosthetics for a number of reasons.
 Using 3D printing to fabricate prosthetics leads to a considerable reduction in the manufacturing time, cost, and weight of prosthetics.
 Prosthetics produced by traditional methods require stringent procedures and are expensive.
 A prosthetic arm is usually more than $2,000, and the amputee may need to wait for long periods (between 3–6 weeks) for production and delivery to take place.
 Prosthetics 3D printing, on the other hand, is affordable, has a short lead time, and the required materials are readily available.
 A 3D-printed arm can cost $395 and be produced in one day.

-American artist, Ivan Owen, created the first 3D printed prosthetic in 2011.
+American artist, Ivan Owen, created the first 3D-printed prosthetic in 2011.
 A 3D printed prosthetic was not his first creation though—it was a mechanical hand.
 He created this for a steampunk convention and posted a video online of the crafting process.
 After another collaboration with a carpenter amputee, the project caught the attention of a mother.
 Her son needed an artificial hand, and prosthetics then were expensive.
 Owen got to know about her and requested that a 3D printer manufacturing company donate two 3D printers.
 His request was granted and he created the first 3D-printed prosthetic hand.
 The issue of the son outgrowing the prosthetic wasn't much of a problem because the printed hand allows for scalability.

-What Are the Most Common 3D Printed Prosthetics?
+The Most Common 3D Printed Prosthetics

 The most common 3D printed prosthetics are: